steemit/steem/documentation/debug_node_plugin.md

     void debug_stream_json_objects( std::string filename );
     void debug_stream_json_objects_flush();

-Okay, let's run `steemd`.
+Okay, let's run `golosd`.
 It should start immediately with no blocks.
 We can ask it to read blocks from the directory we saved earlier:

     curl --data '{"jsonrpc": "2.0", "method": "call", "params": [2,"debug_push_blocks",["/mydir/myblocks", 1000]], "id": 1}' http://127.0.0.1:8090/rpc